 In addition to the blog, Ms. JD hosts and facilitates a number of programs throughout the year.
 All Ms. JD programs are provided without membership fees to students nationwide thanks to the generous support of our donors.
 Please consider supporting this work; every donation makes a difference.

 The Fellowship.
 Each spring, in conjunction with the ABA's Commission on Women in the Profession's Margaret Brent Award, Ms. JD selects 20 second year law students as Fellowship Winners.
 In addition to receiving financial support and invitation to ABA and Ms. JD events, Ms. JD matches the law students with mentors from among the Commission's alumnae of commissioners and Brent Award Winners.
 The one-year program is designed to foster a commitment to excellence in a new generation of women attorneys, inspired by the generation of trailblazers who paved the way for their success.

 The Writers in Residence.
 Each year Ms. JD invites guest bloggers to serve as Writers in Residence at Ms. JD.
 The Writers in Residence each pen one post per month, are featured on the site, and participate in various Ms. JD events throughout the year, including a Writers in Residence event at Ms. JD's annual conference.

 Public Interest Scholarships.
 Each spring Ms. JD awards summer stipends to law students committed to working in the public interest.
 Past recipients have used their stipends to intern at the ICC in the Hague, the JAG Corps, the ACLU Voting Rights Project, and the Equal Justice Foundation.

 The Global Education Fund.
 Grateful for the educational opportunities we have had in the U.S., Ms. JD created the Global Education Fund to enable women in developing countries to pursue legal educations.
-With the Global Education Fund, these women would not have access to further education.
+Without the Global Education Fund, these women would not have access to further education.
 In its first year Ms. JD's Global Education Fund made it possible for two young Ugandan women to pursue their dreams of becoming lawyers by attending the law program at Makerere University in Uganda!